 🍄Key Ingredients

-After a bit of experimenting, I've come up with a stuffing that is just as deliciously savoury as a traditional cheese-stuffed mushroom, but that is completely vegan!
-The great thing is that all the stuffing flavours meld into the mushroom as it gets baked in the oven.
-You can even cook them in the air fryer!
+After a bit of experimenting, I've come up with an easy vegan stuffing that is just as deliciously savoury as a traditional cheese-stuffed mushroom.
+The great thing is that all the stuffing flavours meld into the mushroom as it gets baked in the oven or air fryer.

-- Panko Breadcumbs- I love using panko breadcrumbs because they are light and fluffy.
+- Panko Bread crumbs- I love using panko bread crumbs because they are light and fluffy.
 You can also use homemade breadcrumbs if you wish.
 Alternatively to make this recipe gluten-free, use gluten-free breadcrumbs or cooked quinoa.

 - Pine Nuts- Optional, you could substitute for sunflower seeds or broken-up cashews.
 I find they add a lovely soft bite.